TolgaReis/homelightmaster/README.md

   - Receive timely notifications in case of alarm conditions or critical events.
   - Customizable alert settings for different types of alarms.

-# IoT
+# Sensor

 It is designed to create home automation using an ESP32 microcontroller with light and distance sensors.
 The data obtained from these sensors will be sent to the service using the MQTT protocol via Mosquitto.
 The project can be used to measure the ambient light in the home and determine whether the store curtain is open or closed.

 ## Hardware Requirements
 - ESP32 microcontroller
-- Light sensor
+- KY-018 LDR Light Sensor Card
-- Distance sensor
+- HC-SR04 Ultrasonic Distance Sensor
-- Store curtain motor (optional, for controlling the curtain state)